The Bushes Scream While My Daddy Prunes

 not be patented

 If you believe that the world is for humanity to use (or indeed abuse), then such ideas will stretch your credulity.
 Alternatively, you might pause to think about your perceptions of plants and your interactions with them.
 Such thinking would be considered natural to anyone involved with Jainism, whose philosophy of non-violence means not harming any living creature, including plants.
+Many people do care about the fate of the Rainforests, after all.

 There are other consequences that arise.
 For example, there are implications for not using GMOs, pesticides, and fertilizers.
 And also for biodiversity, the environment, and species preservation.
 It certainly means that we should work with nature rather than against it.
 How would Plant rights become incorporated in our legal systems?
 Could cruelty to plants become a crime?